-To create homes that are durable, healthy and efficient, Minnesota Housing and its funding partners created this updated Minnesota Overlay and Guide (MN Overlay).
-Unless specifically noted otherwise, all projects receiving Housing Tax Credit (HTC) allocation or other capital improvement funding from Minnesota Housing must meet all requirements of the 2015 Enterprise Green Communities Criteria (EGCC) as amended by this MN Overlay.
+Unless specifically noted otherwise, all projects receiving a Housing Tax Credit (HTC) allocation or other capital improvement funding from Minnesota Housing must meet all requirements of the 2015 Enterprise Green Communities Criteria (EGCC) as amended by this MN Overlay and Guide.

-This MN Overlay is subject to periodic revisions and updates.
-The last revised date is posted on the cover of the document.
+This MN Overlay and Guide is subject to periodic revisions and updates.
+The last revised date is posted on the cover page of this document.

 EGCC is also subject to periodic revisions and updates.
-Development teams should verify they are working with the most current version of Enterprise's documents including, but not limited to, Criteria, addendums, workbooks, etc. Find the latest versions of 2015 EGCC and clarifications at: www.EnterpriseCommunity.org/green or https://www.enterprisecommunity.org/impact-areas/resilience/green-communities
+Development teams should verify they are working with the most current version of Enterprise's documents adopted by Minnesota Housing including, but not limited to, Criteria, addendums, workbooks, etc. Find the latest versions of 2015 EGCC and clarifications at the Enterprise Green Communities website.

-If a newer version of this document is released after the initial selection of financing for a project, the Development team may use the EGCC version and Overlay version current at that time.
-Note that this is the first MN Overlay to the 2015 EGCC.
+If a newer version of this document is released after the initial selection of financing for a project, the development team may use the EGCC version and MN Overlay and Guide version current at the time of selection.

-Chapter 2 - Definitions
+Chapter 2 - Project and Rehabilitation Type